--SPOOL_WHILE_OPEN not allowed with pre-rev 21 queue Message code 78
+-SPOOL_WHILE_OPEN not allowed with pre-rev. 21 queue

-Description: You are attempting to use -SPOOL_WHILE_OPEN with the -DISK option.

-Suggested Action: Reconsider your options.
+Message code 78.
+You are attempting to use -SPOOL_WHILE_OPEN with the -DISK option.
+Reconsider your options.

-• Spooler Failure: Command Reject.
+Spooler Failure: Command Reject.
 DPTX

-• Spooler Failure: Operation Check.
-DPTX

-• Spooler database has not been initialized
+Spooler Failure: Operation Check.
+DPTX Spooler database has not been initialized

-Description: You have tried to use the PROP command to start a despooler phantom, or the SPOOL command to print a file, before initializing the Spooler subsystem.

-Suggested Action: Give the PROP -COLDSTART command.
+Message code 158.
+You have tried to use the PROP command to start a despooler phantom, or the SPOOL command to print a file, before initializing the Spooler subsystem.
+Give the PROP -COLDSTART command.